ZhiGroup/ZhiGroup.github.io/_includes/projects.md

 *  [Laila Rasmy, Firat Tiryaki, Yujia Zhou, Yang Xiang, Cui Tao, Hua Xu, Degui Zhi.
 "Representation of EHR data for predictive modeling: a compari- son between UMLS and other terminologies".
 Journal of the American Medical Informatics Association, ocaa180, 2020](https://doi.org/10.1093/jamia/ocaa180)

+**Imaging genetics using deep learning**

+We develop new deep learning (DL) based approaches for deriving new endophenotypes from imaging data, and associating these endophenotypes to genetic data.
+Marrying deep learning and GWAS, we can reveal new genes for Alzheimer's diseases and retina developments.

+*Representative publications*

+* Z Xie, T Zhang, S Kim, J Lu, W Zhang, C Lin, M Wu, A Davis, L Giancardo, H Chen, S Wang, R Chen*, D Zhi*. “iGWAS: image based genome wide association of self-supervised deep phenotyping of the human medical images”, in preparation, 2021

 **Modern bioinformatics using deep learning**

 Deep learning is a powerful paradigm for modeling complex multi-modality data that is faced by modern biomedical research.
 We explore a variety of bioinformatics problems using deep learning approaches.